mahmoud/clastic/docs/tutorial-part2.rst

 add the new entry to the database, and pass a context to the rendering function.
 Below is the implementation
-(note that it returns an empty render context for the moment):
+(note that it returns an empty render context for now):

 .. code-block:: python